Hormonal Birth Control

 Women are told that the pill is necessary to ensure their productivity, success, and happiness.

 Research has found that synthetic hormones negatively affect our entire well being by switching off the ebb and flow of our emotions; therefore, placing a “band aid” over the root of our health issues.
-The longer a hormonal problem carries on, the more complicated its treatment becomes.
+The longer a hormonal problem carries on, the more severe the health concern becomes.